oobecomau/desktop.gov.au/docs/as-built-as-configured/hybrid-task-sequence.md

     - Type: Auto Apply Drivers
     - Configuration
       - Install only the best matched compatible drivers
       - Consider drivers from all categories.
-Note: Agency specific Device Drivers will need to be added to MECM.
+Note: Organisation specific Device Drivers will need to be added to MECM.
 - Setup Operating System
   - Item: Setup Windows and Configuration Manager
     - Type: Setup Windows and ConfigMgr